-In Where In The World... they were all played by scrappily drawn pictures.
-Where In Time upgraded to the finest blue screen technology that not much money could buy and had a small troupe of actors play the various characters.
+In Where in the World they were all played by scrappily drawn pictures.
+Where in Time upgraded to the finest blue screen technology not much money could buy and had a small troupe of actors play the various characters.
 That included Carmen Sandiego herself of course, whose job was mostly to dispatch quirky minions throughout history instead of, once again, taking the initiative herself.
-Though here's a fun fact - back in the 90s, there was a Carmen movie planned.
-Starring... and I think the words 'of all people' are appropriate here...
-Sandra Bullock.
-There's also been talk of one starring Jennifer Lopez for ages now, but no word on it any time recently.
+Though here's a fun fact: back in the '90s, there was a Carmen movie planned.
+Starring, and I think the words "of all people" are appropriate here, Sandra Bullock.
+There was also talk of one starring Jennifer Lopez for ages.

 Ahem.
 Where was I?
 Oh, yes.
 I meant of course, "presumably to get everyone ready for their bold but gloriously safe future in the NSA's warm bosom, sucking gently on the twin nipples of trust and security."

 Not great audio, sorry, though YouTube is better than nothing.
 But to compensate, here's a clip of now-Vice President Joe Biden making a cameo appearance to tell the host he sucks.